Francisco Villaruz Jr.: Aftermath

-On October 16, 2007, the Judicial and Bar Council (JBC) announced the final nominees to the October 20 Associate Justice Cancio Garcia vacant Supreme Court of the Philippines Associate Justice post.
-Teresita De Castro, Justices Edgardo Cruz and Martin Villarama, got 7 out of 8 votes, while Associate Justices Francisco Villaruz and Edilberto G. Sandoval and Labor Secretary Arturo D. Brion got 5 votes each (from the JBC).
-The President has 90 days to choose from the above final list.
+On October 16, 2007, the JBC announced the final nominees to the Supreme Court associate justice post.
+These were de Castro, Appellate Justices Edgardo Cruz and Martin Villarama, Associate Justices Villaruz and Edilberto Sandoval, and Labor Secretary Arturo D. Brion.

-On November 5, 2007, Senator Jinggoy Estrada, in a privileged speech vowed to block the appointment to the Supreme Court of Sandiganbayan Justices Teresita De Castro and Francisco Villaruz Jr. (who convicted his father - President Joseph Estrada).
-Jinggoy said that: "Such a promotion would seem like a reward in exchange for the guilty verdict against the deposed President.
-We are convinced, then and now, that the special court created to exclusively try the case of President Estrada was established precisely to convict him, which is what exactly happened."
+On November 5, 2007, Senator Jinggoy Estrada, in a privileged speech, vowed to block the appointment to the Supreme Court of de Castro and Villaruz for convicting his father Joseph Estrada, as their appointment might "seem like a reward in exchange for the guilty verdict against the deposed President".